oh-lang/oh/wishlist.md

 }

 # main.oh
-Vector2_oh: \/vector2   # .oh extension must be left off.
+Vector2_oh: \/vector2   # .oh extension can be used but will be formatted off.
 # alternatively: `Vector2_oh: oh("./vector2.oh")`
 Vector2: Vector2_oh vector2(X: 3, Y: 4)
 print(Vector2)